Tomorrow is National Depression Screening Day, an important day to reflect on those individuals affected by depression.

 - Aches or pains, headaches, cramps, or digestive problems.

-At Great Lakes Psychology Group, our team of committed professionals is trained to work with you to reduce or eliminate your symptoms of depression.
-Our therapists specialize in working with children, adolescents, adults, and seniors to alleviate depression symptoms and to work through the root causes of depression to form a plan for a healthier, happier outlook in life.
+At Great Lakes Psychology Group, our network of committed professionals is trained to work with you to reduce or eliminate your symptoms of depression.
+Our network of therapists specialize in working with children, adolescents, adults, and seniors to alleviate depression symptoms and to work through the root causes of depression to form a plan for a healthier, happier outlook in life.
 Our team will work with you to develop a customized treatment plan and constantly monitor your progress, coordinating your care with your physician.

 This isn’t a battle to be fought alone, and help is available for those suffering from depression.
 Contact the team at Great Lakes Psychology Group, where therapists like myself specialize in treating depression and a wide range of mental health disorders.
 You can reach us at 1-800-693-1916 or visit us online to schedule an appointment.
 Same-day, evening, and weekend appointments are available to accommodate every schedule, and our 3 locations are convenient to most of metro Detroit.
 We’re here to help – contact Great Lakes Psychology Group today to get started on the path to mental health and freedom from depression.